- How to access?

 From here you can manage the appearance of your chart.
 On the left is a list of all the series from the document that you can add.
 On the right you can see which series are currently being displayed, the order they are displayed in and what graph style is used for each.

-If you have a number of series listed under one graph style, the drop-down list is an easy way to change all of them at once.
+If you have a number of series listed under one graph style, the drop-down list is a simple way to change them all at once.

 Check Alt. scale in case you want the graph drawn relative to the main or alternate scale.